Article 71 - Honor and who is Honored

 Article 82 - Geometry

 127. Geometry is the art devised for measuring lines, angles and figures.
 And as this art deals with quantity designated by F, and with the medium of measurement also designated by F combined with B, C, D, E, F, G, H, I and K, quantity is taken to be the subject of Geometry.
 Measurement above causes measurement below, and goodness is one measure in its own right, and so is greatness etc. as signified by the ladders of the second figure and the species of the rules.
-And thus, goodness, inasmuch as it exists, measures itself as something good and great so that great good produces great good; and this is signified in the place where we dealt with the point, line, triangle, square, circle and figure in articles 42 and following.
+And thus, goodness, inasmuch as it exists, measures itself as something good and great so that great good produces great good; and this is signified in the place where we dealt with the point, line, triangle, square, circle and figure in articles 42 and following.128.
+Measurement also arises in the correlatives of the second species of rule C, and is derived in the third where the measurer, the measured and measuring are habituated; in the fourth species, the measured has a quantified habit with shape, like a colored thing has color.
+And we will show this with the two following figures.

 Suppose this square is equivalent to four spans, and is divided into two equal parts by a diagonal line, one of these is divided into two, and the biggest part is called A, the second B and the third, C. Let us ask: how does the intellect begin to discover geometry?
 And we answer with the definition of principle, with rules F, H, I and K, and also with subjects E, F and G. Now the intellect visually perceives nine angles in this figure, as A has three, B has three and C has three.
 But with the imagination, the intellect perceives twelve angles: for if A is equivalent to B plus C, then according to the intellect and the imagination, A has as many angles as perceived by the senses in B and C. But B plus C have six, therefore A has six, three of which are actually visible whereas the other three are in potentiality, as the latter are perceived by the intellect and the imagination without the senses, since they never were present to the senses.
 And thus the geometer builds a science on potentially existing quantity, as this quantity is translated into sensible signs through similitude and experience, and through it the science remains in the intellect and in the imagination outside of the senses.
 The second species of rule C is the subject of this science, and the third and fourth species are experiences of the said science.
 And here the intellect sees how the geometer builds science, namely he uses potential quantity to measure quantity accessible to the senses.
 It also realizes that it is false to say that the intellect cannot be aware of anything not previously perceived by the senses, because the line in the intellect never was present to the senses, just as the three said angles in A never were present to the senses.